 MIG came about during World War II.
 It was developed to help produce weapons and equipment faster.
 It was then used in the post-war booming economy, mostly in shops and factories.

 In MIG, a spool of solid-steel wire is fed from the machine, through a liner, then out of a contact tip in the MIG gun.
 The contact tip is hot, or electrically charged, when the trigger is pulled and melts the wire for the weld puddle.
 This is accomplished in several ways.

 MIG welding is usually carried out inside fabrication shops and factories.
 This is due to environmental conditions out in the field.
 The wind displaces the shielding gas, which, ironically, is there to displace the wind.

 MIG can be used in the field.
 However, wind blocks, usually made of plastic sheets, must be built around the welder as protection.

-MIG at Home
+MIG Welding at Home.

-What’s neat about MIG is that you can put a machine in your garage and weld up a storm.
+What’s great about the MIG process is that you can put a machine in your garage and weld up a storm.
 MIG welding is very popular, because it is easily learned and because you can do and make many things with it.
 In adult education classes, people learn MIG so they can do everything from making outdoor art to restoring classic cars.
 Visit mig-welding.co.uk if you are a DIY welder looking for tips, forums and videos.